jcdcmn/red-light-therapy/README.md

   - Percent dose compared to one full-body NovoThor session of 10 minutes @ 16.666 mW/cm2: 23.2%
 ```

+## Warnings

+Read the Reddit posts for warnings on:
+- Exposure to eyes.
+- Exposure to testicles.
+- Overdosing.

 ## Summary

 It turns out that if the light intensity on the skin is the same as the NovoThor, at between 15 and 20mW/cm2, then 60 seconds at each 45 degree angle is equivalent to 20% of a standard 12-minute NovoThor session.